-Is a Tobin Tax the right answer to minimise hedge funds' "destabilising" activity?
+Is a Tobin Tax (or Financial Transaction Tax) the right answer to minimise hedge funds' "destabilising" activity?

 "It is usually agreed that casinos should, in the public interest, be inaccessible and expensive.
 And perhaps the same is true of stock exchanges."